junhao12131/blaze/README.md

 We can see Blaze is about 10 times faster than Spark for this task.

 ### Pi Estimation and Comparison to Parallel For Loops
-This task compares the performance and source lines of code (SLOC) of the Pi estimation between a Blaze MapReduce implementation and a hand-optimized implementation.
+This task compares the performance and source lines of code (SLOC) of the π estimation between a Blaze MapReduce implementation and a hand-optimized parallel for loops implementation.

 | Samples | Blaze MapReduce | MPI+OpenMP |
 | --- | :---: | :---: |